 So why is this important and why does it work?

 Things are not just things.
 Consciously or unconsciously, our possessions are wrapped-up in a web of our emotions.
 Depending on our attachment, the web is weaker or stronger.
-For example, I may look at a hammer and see no reason for attachment.
-Yet unconsciously that hammer might connect to a childhood memory of spending time with my father in his workshop.
-The idea of discarding the hammer may elicit feelings of guilt for not spending enough time with him.
+For example, I may look at a drill and see no reason for attachment.
+Yet unconsciously that drill might connect to a childhood memory of spending time with my father in his workshop.
+The idea of discarding the drill may even elicit feelings of guilt for not spending enough time with him.

 These feelings pop up across all KonMari categories - but clothes, books, and mementos seem to generate the most anxiety.

-Discarding clothes can result in guilt about over spending habits or body image.
+Discarding clothes can result in guilt about over-spending or body image.
 Books can generate nostalgia for a certain time in our life.
 They can also reflect our ego (having this book makes me look smart, for example).
 And mementos can be especially difficult.
 For example, gifts from relatives or items that remind you of your grown-up kids can be difficult to discard.

 The KonMari Thank You is a release mechanism.
 It releases you from guilt by reminding you that the things you are discarding are not worthless.
 They served a purpose in your life and now you are moving on.
 Here are a few examples:

-To a dress you never actually wore: Thank you for the joy of buying you which helped me get over a crummy week.
+To an expensive dress you purchased but never wore: Thank you for the joy of buying you which helped me get over a crummy week.

 To a book you haven’t picked up in years: Thank you for reminding me I love to read biographies.

 To a box of your daughter’s toys she no longer needs: Thank you for reminding me of this wonderful time in my life.